MaxTheBeast300/Hist1900memex/docs/index.md

 **What even is the internet?
 If you don't know, then you're at the right place, because neither do I!
 But let's try to learn about it little bits by bits...**

-*Hopefully I don't break your mind, but here is how the memex is mapped so far:*
+*Hopefully I don't break your mind, but here is how the memex is mapped:*

 ![Map of Memex](mapofmemex2.jpg)